kshedden/datareader/README.md

 ## Command line utilities

-We provide two command-line utilities allowing conversion of SAS and Stata datasets to other formats without using
+We provide two command-line utilities allowing conversion of SAS and Stata datasets to other formats without using Go directly.
-Go.
 Executables for several OS's and architectures are contained in the `bin` directory.
 The script used to cross-compile these binaries is `build.sh`.
 To build and install the commands for your local architecture only, run the Makefile (the executables will be copied into your GOBIN directory).